NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get concepts by SPARQL without prefix

-Run the gradle command in the terminal to get concepts for a specified for a specified SPARQL query without prefixes.
+Run the gradle command in the terminal to get concepts for a specified SPARQL query without prefixes.

 `./gradlew test --tests gov.nih.nci.evs.api.SearchEndpointApiTest.searchSPARQLWithoutPrefixTest`